techmyth/techmyth.github.io/content/posts/ntap-nve-external-key-manager.en.md

 **Step 4:** Configure the NetApp Volume Encryption solution:

-For this tutorial it is necessary to configure an external `KMS` key management server so that the storage system can securely store and retrieve authentication keys for the NetApp Volume Encryption (NVE) solution.
+For this tutorial it is necessary to configure an external `KMS` key management server so that the storage system can securely store and retrieve authentication keys for the `NetApp Volume Encryption (NVE)` solution.

-##### Note: NetApp recommends a minimum of two server for redundancy and disaster recovery.
+##### Note: NetApp recommends a minimum of two servers for redundancy and disaster recovery.

 The following command allows you to add the KMS server to the Ontap system using the IP address 192.168.7.201, port TCP/5696 and using the previously configured certificates.